Worried about money?

 If you’re getting into financial difficulty, it’s best to address the problem as soon as possible.
 Failing to make loan repayments can affect your ability to get credit in future – such as a loan or a mortgage.
 We’re here to help you tackle the problem now.

-Talk to us and your other creditors
+Talk to us and other creditors

 If you’re worried about missing repayments, get in touch with the company you owe money to as soon as possible – whether that’s your bank, mortgage provider or a utility company.
 They are likely to be understanding of your situation and may be able to offer a solution such as a new payment schedule, a payment holiday or a deadline change.

 A mortgage is a ‘priority debt’.
 This is because if you miss repayments, your home may be repossessed.
 If you are having trouble making repayments, we’ll try to help.
 We’ll contact you at an early stage and may try to arrange a new mortgage plan with you.
-We’ll give you a reasonable amount of time to pay back any missing payments, and will only start proceeds to repossess your home as a last resort.
+We’ll give you a reasonable amount of time to pay back any missing payments, and will only start proceedings to repossess your home as a last resort.